1993 Philippine House of Representatives special elections

 Two special elections (known as "by-elections" elsewhere) to the House of Representatives of the Philippines, the lower house of Congress, were held on August 30, 1993.
 These were vacancies in the 9th Congress; the winners were to serve the rest of the term, which had ended on June 30, 1995.

 These were the first special elections since the preceding ones in 1967, the downfall of Ferdinand Marcos in 1986, and the approval of the 1987 constitution.
 The disputed seats were for Agusan del Norte's 2nd congressional district, and for Capiz's 1st congressional district.
 Both winners, Edelmiro Amante and Mar Roxas, ran unopposed.

 This was also the last special elections where more than one seat was disputed on election day.

 Electoral system

 Most seats in the House of Representatives were elected from single member districts, under the first-past-the-post voting system.
 Under the Omnibus Election Code, when a seat becomes vacant prior to eighteen months before the general election, the Commission on Elections shall call a special election.

 Other seats were sectoral representatives appointed by the president.

+In the Philippines, an uncontested election (whether special or regular) always proceeds, with the sole candidate needing one vote in order to win.